ekwan/PyPlate/API.md

 #### Attributes:

 - name (str): Name of this Container
 - contents (dict): map from `Substances` to amounts.
-Amounts are stored as mL for liquids, moles for solids, and U for enzymes
+Amounts are stored in liters for liquids, moles for solids, and activity units for enzymes
-- max_volume (float): in microlitres.
+- max_volume (float): in storage format (determined by volume_storage from `pyplate.yaml`).

+#### Methods

+- evaporate():
+  - Removes all liquids from this Container.

 #### Static Methods:

-- add(source, destination, volume):
+- add(source, destination, quantity):
   - Move the given quantity of the *source* substance to the *destination* container.
 A new copy of *destination* will be returned.
-- transfer(source, destination, how_much):
+- transfer(source, destination, volume):
   - Move *volume* from *source* to *destination* container, returning copies of the objects with amounts adjusted accordingly.
   - Note that all `Substances` in the source will be transferred in proportion to their volumetric ratios.
   - *source* can be a container, a plate, or a slice of a plate.
-- create_stock_solution(what, concentration, solvent, volume)
+- create_stock_solution(solute, concentration, solvent, volume)
-  - Create a new container with the desired volume and containing the desired concentration of `what`.
+  - Create a new container with the desired volume and containing the desired concentration of `solute`.
-  - If `what` is a liquid, volumes will be calculated appropriately.
+  - If `solute` is a liquid, volumes will be calculated appropriately.
+  - Solids are assumed to have zero volume.

 ---